-Each September the division will automatically send every IFTA license holder a renewal notice.
-You will be asked to verify the existing license information and order the appropriate number of decals for the next calendar year.
+Each October, the online system will automatically send every IFTA license holder a renewal notice.
+You will renew online at https://sd.motorcarrierconnect.com/, and be asked to verify the existing license information and order the appropriate number of decals for the next calendar year.

-- 1. If you are delinquent in filing your tax returns or if you owe any taxes, owe on an audit, have a delinquent IRP account, or have not paid UCR fees your license will not be renewed. - 2.
-If you report or travel only in South Dakota or file zero distance returns for the past 12 months, your license will not be renewed. - a.
+Your license will not be renewed if you are delinquent in filing your tax returns, if you owe any taxes, owe on an audit, have a delinquent IRP account, you have no miles in SD and at least one other jurisdiction, have not completed the annual Agreement to Retain Records and File Returns in Timely Manner for IFTA and IRP, or have not paid UCR fees.

+Your license will not be renewed if you report or travel only in South Dakota or file zero distance returns for the past 12 months.

 In addition, if you do not report any operations for a 12-month period, you will become ineligible to license.
-IF your operations change and travel outside of South Dakota occurs again, contact the Department of Revenue to re-license.
+If your operations change and travel outside of South Dakota occurs again, contact the Department of Revenue to re-license.